 The Home of Women’s football – past, present, and future

 Women’s football has a long history, a complex present, and a future shaped by more than growth alone.
-This site brings together history, context, and commentary on the women’s game in England and beyond.
+This site brings together history, context, and my commentary on the women’s game in England and beyond.

 Past.
 Present.
 Future.